OctopusDeploy/docs/src/pages/docs/security/outbound-requests/index.md

 Our community contributed step template integration queries `library.octopus.com` for updates.

-## What information is included when Octopus checks for updates? {#Outboundrequests-WhatinformationisincludedwhenOctopuschecksforupdates?}
+## What information is included when Octopus checks for updates?

 By default, Octopus will periodically check for new releases.
 You can opt-out of checking for updates by navigating to **Configuration ➜ Settings ➜ Updates** in Octopus.